ashwinravi1259/docs-test-fork/docs/sdk/authentication/session-sigs/get-lit-action-session-sigs.md

 # Using a Lit Action

 :::warning
-Please do not cache session signatures, and instead generate them on-demand.
+Please do not cache Session Signatures, and instead generate them on-demand.
 :::

 This guide covers the `getLitActionSessionSigs` function from the Lit SDK.
 For an overview of what Session Signatures are and how they are to be used, please go [here](./intro).